Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 For example, Brian Dean took the process of writing guest posts and applied it to infographics.
 He called this process Guestographics.

 A branded technique is a great way to be seen as an industry expert and to get a lot of links.
-Whenever someone writes about the branded technique, they will credit you as the original source.
+Whenever someone writes about the branded technique, they will credit you as the source.

 Example: